 Founder and Co-Director, Emergency Services Institute Procedure Lab, Cleveland Clinic

-Our Emergency Medicine Residency Program is a combined program sponsored by Case Western Reserve University, MetroHealth Medical Center and the Cleveland Clinic.
-Our unique dual site (Cleveland Clinic & MetroHealth) program boasts over 200 successful graduates who currently practice in academic and community settings.
-Ten percent of our graduates pursue fellowship training after graduation.
+Our Emergency Medicine Residency Program is a combined program sponsored by Case Western Reserve University, the MetroHealth System, and the Cleveland Clinic.
+Our unique dual site (Cleveland Clinic & MetroHealth) program boasts over 300 successful graduates who currently practice in academic and community settings.
+Twenty to thirty percent of our graduates pursue fellowship training after graduation.
 Cleveland Clinic became an ACGME approved second site for our program in 1998.
 We are a categorical three year program.

-- Medically and surgically complex patients come to our world-renowned tertiary referral center, including those seeking care at the Sydell and Arnold Miller Family Heart & Vascular Institute, ranked first by U.S. News and World Report for 21 years running.
+- Medically and surgically complex patients come to our world-renowned tertiary referral center, including those seeking care at the Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute.
+U.S. News & World Report consistently names Cleveland Clinic as one of the nation's top hospitals in its annual "America's Best Hospitals" survey and has named Cleveland Clinic's heart program No. 1 in the nation since 1995.
 Our residents also benefit from daily exposure to patients presenting with complicated oncologic, neurologic and transplant-related emergencies.

 - A local, urban neighborhood population offers unique challenges and opportunities for personal growth as compassionate providers.